We are still conducting telehealth and in person consultations. Please let us know which one you would prefer.

 You can now book your own appointment online here.

 Qualifications: MBBS, BMedSci, MSurgEd, FRACS, FCSSANZ

-Mr Raymond Yap is a consultant Colorectal and General Surgeon with appointments at Cabrini Hospital, Malvern and Brighton.
+Mr Raymond Yap is a consultant Colorectal and General Surgeon who primarily practices out of Cabrini Health, at both the Malvern and Brighton sites.
 He treats a wide range of colorectal and general surgical conditions including:

 - Laparoscopic, robotic, transanal (TEMS, TAMIS and taTME) and open surgery